pipiscrew/timeline/health/insulin.md

 * 20 percent protein
 * less than 10 percent carb

+a standard `low-carb` diet is approximately :
+* 60 percent fat
+* 20 percent protein
+* 20 percent carb

+For comparison, the traditional `Paleo` diet is generally :
+* 50 percent fat
+* 20 percent protein
+* 30 percent carb

 Keto, is a more extreme version of [LCHF](https://imgur.com/a/iY9t28U) diet. `We personally (book authors) follow LCHF, but we regularly shift into keto for enhanced low-carb benefits`..

 > Millions of new fat-burning enzymes will be rapidly manufactured during this wonderful and miraculous transition.

+The **dietary requirement** for carbohydrate is effectively **zero** (humans do not need to consume any carbohydrate).
+Fat, on the other hand, is **essential** for health.
+The other essential macronutrient is **protein**.
+The average person must consume `60 to 100 grams of protein` a day.
+Eating too little protein has serious consequences for health and **vitality**.

 The ideal quantity varies for different people, but for everyone, we recommend looking at net carbs, not total carbs.
 The **net carb content** of a food is the **total carb** minus the grams of indigestible **fibrous carb**.
 See this [cheat sheet](https://href.li/?https://thefatemperor.com/carb-cheat-sheet/) [[mirror](https://imgur.com/a/F88EmLT)] for food carbs.